bitcointranscripts/bitcointranscripts/bitcoin-explained/the-block-1-983-702-problem.md

 Yeah, yeah, Yeah, okay, I get it.
 So, oh yeah.
 So, yeah, let me try to re-explain that, even though it was kind of clear to me, but maybe if I re-explain that might help one other person out there.
-So, yeah, you're creating a blockchain, obviously, and then The first Coinbase transaction is included in block three, and then the next one is included in block seven.
+So, yeah, you're creating a blockchain, obviously, and then the first coinbase transaction is included in block three, and then the next one is included in block seven.
 But then there's another block seven, and that's the blockchain that the network goes with.
 That becomes the longest chain.
-So now your second Coinbase transaction is deleted from your UTXO set, basically, or your database, and it's not like the one before that is not like automatically restored either.
+So now your second coinbase transaction is deleted from your UTXO set, basically, or your database, and it's not like the one before that is not like automatically restored either.
 So now you lost both.

 Sjors Provoost: 00:11:12